espanso/homebrew-espanso/README.md

 # homebrew-espanso
-Homebrew formula for the Espanso cask on macOS
+Homebrew cask for the [Espanso](https://espanso.org) tool on macOS.